Non-local Undergraduate students (International Students)

 Bachelor of Education programmes are 5-years full-time programmes which aimed at training pre-service teachers who will be well equipped with in-depth major-related knowledge and professional teacher training.
 Graduates are eligible to become fully qualified and registered teachers in local kindergartens, primary or secondary schools in Hong Kong.

 Non-teacher education programmes are 4-years full-time undergradate programmes.
-EdUHK offers various Bachelor of Arts and Bachelor of Social Science programmes.
+EdUHK offers various Bachelor of Arts and Bachelor of Social Sciences programmes.
 Graduates who wish to join the teaching profession may choose to undertake the one-year full-time or two-year part-time Postgraduate Diploma in Education (PGDE) programmes in order to acquire the qualification for registering as qualified teachers.

 Shortlisted applicants may be required to attend an admission interview(s)/test(s) and they will be notified of the arrangement for interview and/or test by email.
 Most interviews are conducted on the phone or through electronic means such as Skype.